rackerlabs/docs-developer-blog/_posts/2018-07-06-Oracle-ebusiness-suite-tablespace-model-and-migration-utility.md

     Please enter your option -
     Press Return key to continue...

-From this menu, choose ```2.
+From this menu, choose ``2.
 Calculate total space required ...`` to get the space requirements.
 Based on the Sizing report, get the necessary storage space and continue.

-These reports are provided to help you to gauge the space requirements needed for the new Tablespaces.
+These reports are provided to help you gauge the space requirements needed for the new tablespaces.
 Additionally, they help you to determine which migration approach best suits your needs.

 #### Step 3: Create tablespace script

 Choose ``2.
-Create New Tablespaces`` from the Main Menu to create the new tablespaces.
+Create New Tablespaces`` from the main menu to create the new tablespaces.

     Create New Tablespaces